new sustainable replacement dwelling | Appleton, Oxfordshire

 For over the five years our clients had been on a quest to find a site where the ambition of building a sustainable modern dwelling could be realised.
-Late in 2014 the ideal opportunity and the right location came along; a tired 1960’s bungalow in a leafy, secluded part of the village.
+Late in 2014 a tired 1960’s bungalow in a leafy, secluded part of the village became available.

-The site was not without a number of planning constraints – the neighbouring historic cottage directly overlooks the front of the property, right on the edge of the conservation area and the garden bisected by Green Belt.
-After a challenging planning campaign, we obtained planning permission mid-2015 and demolition of the old bungalow kicked started the 10-month build of a low-carbon timber framed home.
+The site was not without planning constraints; being right on the edge of the conservation area, the neighbouring historic cottage directly overlooking the front of the property, and the garden bisected by Greenbelt.
+After a challenging planning campaign, planning permission was granted mid-2015 and demolition of the old bungalow kick-started the 10-month build of a low-carbon timber framed home.

-The modern form is driven partly by context and planning constraints and partly from the sustainable functionality of the house; the roof has to be flat to accommodate the array of photo-voltaic panels for instance.
+The modern form is driven partly by context and inherent planning considerations and partly from the functionality of a sustainable house.

-The existing stone boundary wall was retained and a ribbon of stone appears on the ground near the entrance, becomes a wall in the hallway and directs the view through to the rear of the building, much like a palimpsest of a stone cottage that may have formerly occupied the site.
+Almost as a palimpsest of a previous building, a ribbon of stone appears on the ground near the entrance, becomes a wall to the double height hallway and directs the view through to the south facing rear of the building.
 The choice of a Cotswold buff facing brick and unfinished timber cladding all serve to visually anchor the house to its location.